Graduate Program Overview

 Your first year of graduate study is designed so you can engage in research early, and we partner with university housing – the most affordable option in our town.
 We are also known for our abundant outdoor recreation – our graduate students (and faculty) often have their best ideas while hiking, skiing, or fishing in Montana’s beautiful landscape.

-Our students embark on a wide range of careers after they finish their degree.
-Including teaching at a college or university, product development in industry, research at a national lab, or starting up their own company.
+You can embark on a wide range of careers after you finish their degree.
+Including teaching at a college or university, product development in industry, research at a national lab, or starting up your own company.

 - Degrees Offered: M.S. and Ph.D. in Physics